phetsims/equality-explorer/doc/implementation-notes.md

 - `Challenge`
 - `EqualityExplorerRewardNode`

-Instances of all other types are static, created at startup or lazily, and exist for the lifetime of the sim.
+Instances of all other types are static.
+They are created at startup or lazily, and exist for the lifetime of the sim.

 **Creator Pattern**: TODO